-- Child to spend time with a member of SLT (this will take place over lunch and will be between 20 and 30 minutes).
-Child to complete a R.E.D form (See Appendix 2). - Class Teacher will update on Class Dojo. - $\circ$ $\,$ SLT to contact parents to discuss the choices that the child has made. - If this occurs on multiple occasions parents will be invited to a meeting to discuss a behaviour support plan.
+Child to spend time with a member of SLT (this will likely take place over lunch and will be between 20 and 30 minutes).

-\ If a serious incident occurs (aggression, defiance or abusive language) the above scale of sanctions may be bypassed.
-The Head of School/Executive Headteacher will immediately decide an appropriate course of action.
+- o Class Teacher will update on Class Dojo. - o SLT to contact parents to discuss the choices that the child has made. - o If this occurs on multiple occasions parents will be invited to a meeting to discuss a behaviour support plan. - If a serious incident occurred (aggression, defiance or abusive language) the above scale of sanctions may be bypassed and the Head of School/Executive Headteacher involved immediately needs to decide an appropriate course of action.
 The parents would be involved as soon as possible.